-The REF was established in 2004 by the government to accelerate the development of rural electrification.
-In 2005-2012, the REF utilised funds provided by the World Bank under the Rural Electrification and Transmission Project (RETP) and the government's counterpart fund.
-The RETP was a \$46 million World Bank-funded project involving a \$40 million loan from the World Bank and S\$6 million provided by an International Development Association and Global Environment Facility Grant to the government (World Bank, 2012).
+The REF was established in 2004 by the RGC to accelerate the development of rural electrification.
+In the period 2005-2012, the REF utilised funds provided by the World Bank under the Rural Electrification and Transmission Project (RETP) and the RGC's counterpart fund.
+The RETP was a US\$46 million World Bank-funded project involving a US\$40 million loan from the World Bank and US\$6 million provided by an International Development Association and Global Environment Facility Grant to RGC (World Bank, 2012).
 The RETP aims were to (i) improve power sector efficiency and reliability, and reduce electricity supply costs; (ii) improve standards of living and foster economic growth in rural areas by expanding rural electricity supplies; and (iii) strengthen electricity institutions, the regulatory framework and the 'enabling environment' for sector commercialisation and privatisation.
-SHS is one of the sub-components of the project (roughly \$5 million allocated for this sub-component) and involved the installation of SHS in 12,000 household during the project implementation.
+SHS is one of the sub-components of the project (roughly US\$5 million allocated for this sub-component) and involved the installation of SHS in 12,000 household during the project implementation.

 The RETP was completed in 2012, at which point the SHS sub-component was assessed in terms of its economic return.
 The analysis shows that the LCOE from SHS is highly sensitive to under-utilisation.
-For example, with 4 hours of use per day, the 50 watt peak (Wp) and 30 Wp systems deliver electricity at around \$0.75/ kilowatt hour (kWh) and \$1.00/kWh, but these costs double if the system is used for only 2 hours per day.
+For example, with four hours of usage per day, the 50 Wp and 30 Wp systems deliver electricity at around US\$0.75/kWh and US\$1.00/kWh, but these costs double if the system is used for only two hours per day.

-To continue the work after the completion of the RETP, the government integrated the Rural Electrification Fund (REF) into Electricité du Cambodge (EDC) to allow the Department of Rural Electrification to perform its works independently using Cambodian funding, while also continuing to receive grants and donations from external funding sources to assist in the development of rural electrification in Cambodia.
-In 2014 alone, EDC provided S\$6 million for the operation of the REF and the implementation of three rural electrification development programmes consisting of: (i) the Programme for Power to the Poor (P2P); (ii) the Programme for Solar Home Systems (SHS); and (iii) the Programme for Providing Assistance to Develop Electricity Infrastructure in Rural Areas.
+To continue the work after the completion of the RETP, the RGC integrated the Rural Electrification Fund (REF) into Electricité du Cambodge (EDC) to allow the Department of Rural Electrification to perform its works independently using Cambodian funding, while also continuing to receive grants and donations from external funding sources to assist in the development of rural electrification in Cambodia.
+In 2014 alone, EDC provided US\$6 million for the operation of the REF and the implementation of three rural electrification development programmes consisting of: (i) the Programme for Power to the Poor (P2P); (ii) the Programme for Solar Home Systems (SHS); and (iii) the Programme for Providing Assistance to Develop Electricity Infrastructure in Rural Areas.